nfriedly/docpad-plugin-mongodb/README.md

 The `sort` field is [passed as the comparator to Query Engine](https://learn.bevry.me/queryengine/guide#querying) which tries it as a
 [MongoDB-style sort](http://docs.mongodb.org/manual/reference/method/cursor.sort/) first and then a [Backbone.js comparator](http://documentcloud.github.io/backbone/#Collection-comparator) second.

+The `query` is a standard [MongoDB query](http://docs.mongodb.org/manual/tutorial/query-documents/) and can be used to filter the documents before importing them into your DocPad database.

 ### Creating a File Listing